 Sasi is closely related to ǂHoan which is spoken in the area south and east of the Khutse game reserve (e.g., Khekhenye, Dutlwe, Shorilatholo).
 Together with ǂHoan it forms the ǂʔamkoe branch of Kx’a (Northern Khoisan).
 Sasi has syntactic features characteristic of the non-central Khoisan languages, which include languages of the Kx’a, !Ui and Tuu groups.
 For example, Sasi has a rich system of verbal compounds (also known as serial verb constructions).
 Sasi marks (non-direct object) dependents of the verb with oblique marking (also called the linker).
 Lastly, Sasi has a complicated system of nominal plural marking and verbal pluractionality marking.
 For a preliminary grammatical description of Sasi, and a discussion of its relation to ǂHoan, see Collins and Gruber 2014.

-This deposit includes around 48 hours of audio and video recordings of the Sasi language.
+This collection includes around 48 hours of audio and video recordings of the Sasi language.
 Of the total, there are 38 oral texts (3.5 hours) that have been fully transcribed, glossed and translated into both English and Setswana, using FLEx and ELAN.